cjhnbls/pipelinedb-doc-cn/continuous-views.rst

 .. note:: You may want to visit :ref:`streams` to understand PipelineDB's stream abstraction if you haven't already, although it's not critical.

 **expression**
-  a PostgreSQL expression_
+  A PostgreSQL expression_

 .. _expression: http://www.postgresql.org/docs/9.4/static/sql-expressions.html

 **output_name**
-  an optional identifer to name an expression with
+  An optional identifer to name an expression with

 **condition**
-  any expression that evaluates to a result of type :code:`boolean`.
+  Any expression that evaluates to a result of type :code:`boolean`.
 Any row that does not satisfy this condition will be eliminated from the output.
 A row satisfies the condition if it returns :code:`true` when the actual row values are substituted for any variable references.

 **window_name**
-  a name that can be referenced from :code:`OVER` clauses or subsequent window definitions.
+  A name that can be referenced from :code:`OVER` clauses or subsequent window definitions.

 **window_definition**
   .. code-block:: pipeline